-Versions Plus and Pro are paid, while Personal is free.
-We are interested in the free version.
+Versions Plus and Pro are paid, Personal is free.
+We are interested in free version.
 Unless you want to buy Plus or Pro, if you do then go ahead.
 However, I don’t think beginner needs something more than free version.

 Majority of professionals actually work with free version, because it’s not limiting in any way.
 So click the “Try Personal” button.
 You will be taken to download page.
-You must first accept their Terms of Service.
+You must accept their Terms of Service.

 What’s important here is that you can use the free version if your project (most likely game) you created in Unity isn’t making more than $100k yearly.
 If it does, then you need to choose paid version.

 Most likely your game doesn’t make this much money right now, and you haven’t even started yet, so don’t worry about this.
 However in case your Unity products together earn more than allowed, you will need to update your license.